Handling Validation Errors in Forms

 - Consider the challenges faced by screen reader users when filling out forms

-- Implement a simple feedback list on form submission to communicate mistakes to your users
+- Implement a minimal feedback list on form submission to communicate mistakes to your users

 - Provide immediate feedback to users when they tab away from a given input